Drip Capital raises $25M to help exporters access working capital – TechCrunch

 Unlike many other online lenders that take no risk liabilities of the flowing capital, Kothari said Drip invests much of its own money in lending, too.
 “We have skin in the game.
 This adds tremendous credibility.”

-The startup, whose platform is being used to do trading in 60 countries, will use the capital to expand its global footprint.
+The startup, whose platform is being used for trading in 60 countries, will use the capital to expand its global footprint.
 It plans to launch in the UAE, Mexico, and the United States in the coming months.

 “With new funding in place, we can replicate the model we’ve created in India with other geographies by scaling the product, engineering, sales and marketing teams,” the startup said.